Luis Daoíz y Torres: Ancestry

 Luis's oldest known ancestor is Don Berenguer D'Aoiz, who was named for the town of Aoiz in Navarre and fought in the Reconquista of Spain from the Moors.
 Members of the family subsequently served in the militia, including Don García Garcés D´Aoiz who fought at the Battle of Las Navas de Tolosa in 1212, a decisive Christian victory and a turning point in the Reconquista.
 Other ancestors fought in the 15th century Granada War, the 16th century conquest of Naples and in 17th century Flanders.
-Luis's great grandfather, Joaquín D´Aoiz, was sheriff of Gibraltar in the mid-17th century when he was forced to hand the territory over to the British, the family subsequently moving to El Puerto de Santa María and changing their surname to Daoíz.
+Luis's great grandfather, Joaquín D´Aoiz, was sheriff of Gibraltar in 1704 when the territory was captured and occupied by Anglo-Dutch forces, the family subsequently moving to El Puerto de Santa María and changing their surname to Daoíz.
 Joaquín's grandson Martin married Francisca Torres Ponce de León, daughter of the Count of Miraflores de los Angeles, in 1766 and their son Luis was born in a palace owned by the Miraflores family in Calle del Horno, Seville.